AxeldeRomblay/MLBox/python-package/README.md

 __MLBox is a powerful Automated Machine Learning python library.__

 _It is compatible with:_ __Python 2.7__.
-(Python 3.3-3.6 very soon...)
+(Python 3.3-3.6 very soon...).
+32-bit python is not supported.
+Please install 64-bit version.

 _Operating system:_ __Linux__.
 (MacOS & Windows very soon...)

-Note: 32-bit python is not supported.
-Please install 64-bit version.

 ## Preparation